 Put "Alpha", "Beta", "Release", etc. in the stability field so that users know how far along in development you consider this version of your mod to be.

 Select the output zip from the Export your Plugin section

 Finally, write up a list of all of the things you changed or added in this version for the

-You should be all set now - press Submit!
+You should be all set now - once you press

 Check your grammar and spelling!
 Consider asking someone else to proofread your description.
 It’s an easy thing to do, and having correct grammar makes you appear more professional.

 Pictures!
 Take some screenshots of what your mod can do, and what its buildings or features look like in game.
 Again, the long description supports Markdown formatting, which you can get help with using on the help page.

 List where you can be reached for help, issue reporting, leaving suggestions, etc. Where do you want users to report issues to you with the mod?
 Via Discord, your mod’s Github page, or somewhere else?
 Consider putting your Discord tag in your mod description so people can contact you on the community Discord, and consider changing your nickname on the server to include your mod name.